gwendall/natuerlich/docs/docs/all-components.md

 ### `TrackedPlane`

-`TrackedPlane` is a component for positioning content at the location of a tracked WebXR plane.
+`TrackedPlane` is a component for placing content at the location of a tracked WebXR plane.

+### `TrackedMesh`

+`TrackedMesh` is a component for rendering a tracked webxr mesh and placing content (children) at the tracked mesh position.

 ### `SpaceGroup`